3UU/wordpress-shariff-wrapper/trunk/readme.txt

 == Changelog ==

+= 1.2.2 =
+* tested with WP 4.1
+* added french language for buttons
+* added theme "round" (round buttons without text an with fixed width)

+= 1.2.1 =
+* typos

 = 1.2 =
 * add widget support

 = create a Stable1.0 tag =
-* now new funtionality to this tag.
+* no new funtionality to this tag.
 Only bugfixes!

 = 1.1.1 =
 * add french language for the admin menu (thanks Celine ;-)